david-cattermole/mayaMatchMoveSolver/DESIGN.md

 - Three Frames (Forward / Backward)
 - All Frames (Brute-force)

-In practise, a mixture of multiple strategies may be the best approach.
+In practice, a mixture of multiple strategies may be the best approach.

+Primary Frames / Root Frames.

+1. Extending the baseline
+2. Hierarchical merging of sub-sequences
+3. Incremental bundle adjustment

 ## Frequently Asked Questions